plone/Installers-UnifiedInstaller/docs/windows.rst

     Use this account only to create Plone sites and initial users.
 Do not use it for routine login or maintenance.

+If you see anything different, look for error messages.
+You may need to read the install log on disk.

+Once installed, expect Plone (and buildout if you're doing development) to work as generally documented.
+You will, of course, need to use Windows pathnames (substitute "\" for "/") rather than Unix forms.